Cecil Jones Academy Catering

 A new set of regulations came into force on 25 May 2018 called the General Data Protection Regulation (“GDPR”).
 This is an important piece of legislation that is designed to provide greater protection for individuals when their personal data is being processed or stored.

-In the course of providing school meals to pupils and staff there is a need for the school to share relevant personal data with the caterer, Vertas, including a pupil’s name, class and dietary requirements.
-This data sharing is classed as ‘legitimate interest’ in terms of the GDPR and we can confirm that Vertas is required to comply with the new regulations in the processing of the personal data.
+In the course of providing school meals to pupils and staff there is a need for the school to share relevant personal data with the caterer, Harrison, including a pupil’s name, class and dietary requirements.
+This data sharing is classed as ‘legitimate interest’ in terms of the GDPR and we can confirm that Harrison is required to comply with the new regulations in the processing of the personal data.